phillipino97/P2P-Napster-Framework/README.md

 If issues are found for the vec.c dependency, simply copy the vec.c and vec.h files from either include folder to /usr/local/include.

+Credit goes to GitHub user Mashpoe for his creation of the vector library used within this project: https://github.com/Mashpoe/c-vector

 For any questions contact me at driscoll_p06145@utpb.edu